Fact-checked by the ZeroinDaily editorial team

 How Do Zoom Alternatives Compare on Cost for Remote Teams?

 Cost is a decisive factor when remote teams evaluate Zoom alternatives.
-Zoom’s Pro plan sits at $15.99 per user per month (billed monthly) as of 2025, which is competitive at small scale but grows fast.
-Teams already paying for Microsoft 365 Business Basic at $6 per user per month get Teams included — effectively zero marginal cost for video conferencing.
+Zoom’s Pro plan sits at $15.99 per user per month (billed monthly), which is competitive at small scale but grows fast.
+Teams already paying for Microsoft 365 Business Basic at $6 per user per month get Teams included, effectively zero marginal cost for video conferencing.

-Google Meet is similarly bundled.
+Google Meet follows the same logic.
 Any Google Workspace Starter subscriber ($6 per user per month) gets Meet with no additional fee.
-For teams not tied to either ecosystem, Whereby’s Pro plan at $8.99 per host per month offers unlimited meeting duration, custom branding, and no guest logins — making it one of the most cost-efficient options for client-facing work.
+For teams not tied to either ecosystem, Whereby’s Pro plan at $8.99 per host per month offers unlimited meeting duration, custom branding, and no guest logins, making it one of the more cost-efficient options for client-facing work.

 Key Takeaway: Teams on Microsoft 365 or Google Workspace pay $0 incremental cost for Teams or Meet.
 Zoom Pro costs $15.99 per user per month, making ecosystem-bundled alternatives significantly cheaper at scale.
 See Google Workspace pricing for a direct cost breakdown.